2025-ilaria/project-/methodology.md

 **RDF triples** are the fundamental building blocks of the Resource Description Framework (RDF), a standard model for representing structured data on the Semantic Web.
 Each triple expresses a single fact or statement about a resource and is composed of three parts:

--**Subject** – the resource being described, usually represented as a URI.
+-**Subject** – the resource being described, usually represented as a IRI.

 -**Predicate** – the property or type of relationship connecting the subject to the object (in our case case from the ArCo ontology)

 -**Object** – the value or target of the property.
-It can be another URI (another resource) or a literal value (string, number, date).
+It can be another IRI (another resource) or a literal value (string, number, date).

 Purpose of creation: By encoding information as triples, data becomes structured, linkable, and queryable, forming a knowledge graph that machines can reason over and humans can explore.